-- 1) Copy the single compressed POINT2018 file to your computer, - 2) Uncompress and un-tar the file; then delete the compressed and tar files. - 3) You should then have one directory named POINT2018 containing all the data - 4) To randomly access the data, execute (double click) POINT2018.htm.
+- 1) Copy the single compressed POINT2021 file to your computer. - 2) Uncompress and un-tar the file; then delete the compressed and tar files. - 3) You should then have one directory named POINT2021 containing all the data. - 4) To randomly access the data, execute (double click) POINT2021.htm.

-The main POINT2018 directory will contain the fourteen (14) sub-directories, described above.
-These POINT2018 directories include HTML routines to allow interactive retrieval of the data.
-Once uncompressed the result will be a directory of about 15 gigabytes.
+The main POINT2021 directory will contain the fourteen (14) sub-directories described above.
+These POINT2021 directories include HTML routines to allow interactive retrieval of the data for 557 evaluations at each temperature.
+Once uncompressed, the result will be a directory of about 9 gigabytes.
 To put that in perspective, today it costs less than \$0.10 U.S. to purchase, install, and maintain on-line one gigabyte of disk storage.
-Therefore, the cost of maintaining this 15 gigabyte library on-line is trivial.
+Therefore, the cost of maintaining this 9 gigabyte library on-line is trivial.